Traman2/BlackBoard-Scrubber/README.md

 - **Super Fast**: Instantly scrape all tasks and classes in seconds
 - **Multiple Export Options**: Download data as CSV files or sync directly with ElevAIte portal
-- **📅 Calendar Integration**: Seamlessly sync assignments with Google Calendar
+- **Calendar Integration**: Seamlessly sync assignments with Google Calendar
-- **🔧 Automation Tools**: Powerful automation capabilities to speed up your scheduling workflows
+- **Automation Tools**: Powerful automation capabilities to speed up your scheduling workflows
-- **🆓 Open Source**: Released under GNU GPL-3.0 License
+- **Open Source**: Released under GNU GPL-3.0 License

 Transform your academic management from manual drudgery to automated efficiency with BlackBoard Crawler.